chrisweb/chris.lu/README.md

 TODO: show an example with a console log, show that the console log appears in the terminal but not in the console logs of your browser developer tools

+so may wonder but when do I need to define a client component as being a client component? well there are several things that when added to a component will have next.js tell you that those can't be used in client components, like when using reacts local state, or react context or a clickHandler on a button

+TODO: show example of a component getting imported by a Server Component, show the error (warning?) message, then show how to fix it

+Question(s): if my component is not in the app directory and has no statement "use client", but I import it inside of a Server Component, do I still get the error that server components can not use XY?

+TODO: show example of question above, where component is in components directory and being imported inside of server component, but there is no error, because as it is not in the app directory it is not getting treated as server component but client component

+as I mentioned above you can mix server and client components, for example if you explicitly state that component is a client component but then inside of it import a server component (so a component with no statement, a component located into a segment folder), then this component will also be considered being a client component without having to explicitly add the 'use client' statement on top

+TODO: show example of server component being imported into client component and it just works

+data fetching:

 you can fetch data directly inside of your "Server Component" function, so now there is NO need to use an extra async function like getServerSideProps or getStaticProps anymore (also there is no need to try to use them, they are not supported in the app directory anymore, in the pages directory on the other hand nothing changed in that regard)

-a big novelty for server components versus client components, is that in server components you can use await, this means you declare that the function is async and then use await inside of it
+a big novelty for server components versus client components, is that in server components you can use await, this means you declare that the function is async and then use await inside of it, so now we can do "await getSomeData()" inside components, compared to previously where we would have created a seperate function to fetch data and put that data into local react state of our component

 TODO: show example of async component function with an await, that calls an /library/fetch file which returns some dummy json data